djaus2/SocketsUWP/README.md

 ## ToDos
 - Enable Cancellation of Socket IO.
+- Automatically esacpe command characters.
 - Some refactoring of code, especially of common functionality between the client and server classes.

+### Hint:
+I run the server on my desktop.
+In my Broadband modem WAN settings at home, I direct the port to my dektop.
+Then I can communicate with the server from my phone, laptop or IoT-Core device when connected to teh internet anywhere; subject to routing port restrictions in the mobile device's location.